“To put meaning in one’s life may end in madness. But life without meaning is torture.

-- Journey of Discovery takes a good look at the mind and soul using neuroscience principles and Christian spirituality.
+- Journey of Discovery – Travel Guide 1 takes a good look at the mind and soul using neuroscience principles and Christian spirituality.
 It aims to deepen your self-awareness and resilience.

-- Built for Adventure encourages you to move out of your comfort zone and go deeper into mystery and meaning.
+- Built for Adventure – Travel Guide 2 encourages you to move out of your comfort zone and go deeper into mystery and meaning.

-- Soul Talk emphasizes roof off to God and walls down to people.
+- Soul Talk – Travel Guide 3 emphasizes roof off to God and walls down to people.
 It aims to help you to reflect, connect and grow spiritually with others.

-All Books are available through independent bookstores and online stores.
+All our books are available through independent bookstores and online stores.

 This first travel guide shows you how.